Take me out to the ballpark, vax me up with the crowd

 “It feels like it’s opening night of the country hopefully getting back on track.
 At least we have some grown ups doing something reasonable,” said Landon Dais, a lawyer, 39, who wore a jacket embossed with the Yankee logo.

-The management firm he worked for built this new stadium — which replaced the iconic House That Ruth Built — in 2009.
-A “die-hard Yankee fan,” Dais lives a couple blocks away from home plate.
+The construction firm he worked for built this new stadium — which replaced the iconic House That Ruth Built — in 2009.
+A “die-hard Yankee fan,” Dais lives a couple of blocks away from home plate.
 He was here for Game 6 of the 2009 World Series, when they won it all.
-Last year, he and his dad had tickets to Opening Day, but the pandemic hit a few weeks before.
+He and his dad have been going to Opening Day every year since 1991, but last year the pandemic made that impossible.
 He misses it.

 “Usually there would be crowds here,” he said.
 “We’d be chanting, saying ‘Boston sucks!’ or something, getting juiced up to go into the game.
 There’s nothing like that first roar.
 If you live in the neighborhood, you could tell something was happening because you could hear the crowd.”